MacBook Pro trackpad not working? Here’s how to fix it

 Bonus tips for your Mac

-A problematic trackpad often points to other deep-rooted problems with your Mac.
-Don’t wait for problems to fester.
-Rather, it’s better to monitor your Mac thoroughly with iStat Menus.
+- Monitor system health regularly: I don't see why I should wait for the problems to arise, so monitor my Mac with iStat Menus.
 I like how the app runs silently in the background and provides critical real-time indicators, including CPU/GPU usage, disk usage, and machine temperature.

 Here's how to back up your files with Get Backup Pro: